 Thanks to Lemma~\ref{lem:armijo}, the following result can be obtained by imitating the lines of the proof of Theorem~2.1 in \cite{LZ2001SISC} with its proof omitted here for simplicity. \begin{theorem} If $E\in C^1(X,\R)$ has a local peak selection w.r.t. $L$ at $v_*\in S\backslash L$, denoted by $p(v_*)=t_{v_*}v_*+w_{v_*}^L$, satisfying (i) $p$ is continuous at $v_*$; (ii) $t_{v_*}>0$; and (iii) $v_*$ is a local minimizer of $E(p(v))$ on $S\backslash L$, then $p(v_*)\notin L$ is a critical point of $E$. \end{theorem}

-Before establishing the existence result, the concept of the compactness is needed. \begin{definition}[\cite{Rabinowitz1986}] A functional $E\in C^1(X,\R)$ is said to satisfy the Palais--Smale (PS) condition if every sequence $\{w_j\}\subset X$ s.t. $\{E(w_j)\}$ is bounded and $E'(w_j)\to0$ in $X^*$ has a convergent subsequence. \end{definition}
+The following concept of compactness is needed to establish an existence result. \begin{definition}[\cite{Rabinowitz1986}] A functional $E\in C^1(X,\R)$ is said to satisfy Palais--Smale (PS) condition if every sequence $\{w_j\}\subset X$ such that $\{E(w_j)\}$ is bounded and $E'(w_j)\to0$ in $X^*$ has a convergent subsequence. \end{definition}

 For a given $v_0=v_0^\bot+v_0^L\in S\backslash L$ with $v_0^\bot\in L^\bot\backslash\{0\}$ and $v_0^L\in L$, define